 A three-year letterman at Syracuse, Marrone returned to the university and graduated in 1991.
 He and his wife, Helen, have two daughters, Madeline and Anne, and a son, Mack.

-Buffalo Bills quarterback Kyle Orton connects with wide receiver Sammy Watkins for a 26-yard touchdown.
+Buffalo Bills quarterback Kyle Orton throws to wide receiver Chris Hogan for a 25-yard touchdown in the first quarter.